wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 result[region-1] = cell;
 ```

-At this point, we’ve finished processing the region, so we move on to the next by restarting the loop.
+At this point, we have finished processing the region, so we move on to the next by restarting the loop.
 This process repeats until all regions have been processed.

-As you can see, near the end, after the loop, we’ve added this line:
+As you can see, near the end, after the loop, we have added this line:
 ```
 assert(false);
 ```

 This does not tell Spin to search for solutions directly.
 Rather, it deliberately turns every execution that gets past all the guards and reaches this point into an assertion violation.
-That assertion violation makes Spin write an error trail, and in this case the trail contains a valid solution.
+That assertion violation makes Spin write an error trail.
+When we replay the trail, Spin shows the assignments made along that execution, including the final values in the _`result`_ array.
+Those values identify the cells that contain queens.
 So the reported “error” here is not a bad puzzle state; it is the mechanism we use to make Spin emit a trail for each successful placement.
 [Here is the code](https://github.com/wyounas/linkedin_queens/blob/main/queenfourbyfour.pml) for `4x4` grid.

 Now to find a solution, we run the model and then run the verifier.

-You’ll see an assertion violation, along with a message indicating that a trail file has been written:
+You will see an assertion violation, along with a message indicating that a trail file has been written:
 ```
 $ spin -a queenfourbyfour.pml
 $ gcc -o pan pan.c